safarilewis/xers/README.md

 # Xers
 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues)

-- A Hall of Fame for ALX Students to display their awesome works.
-- View the live project [[here](https://xers.vercel.app)]
+- A Hall of Fame for ALX Students to display their awesome works you can test out the live project [here](https://xers.vercel.app).

 ## Requirements
 You will need to have the following already installed to run the project: